The Back Side of Television: Origin

 The show was conceived after McTaggart lacked the airtime in The Last Year of Television to explore themes and topics that had emerged during research, saying "a year in television is never just a year.
 It’s always everything that’s come before... and so The Back Side of Television is all about how we got to where we are."

 Back Side explores the history of Australian television (predominantly focused on free-to-air) with long form criticism and analysis.

 Format

 Described as "an anti-clipshow", The Back Side of Television avoids nostalgia and discussion of well-known TV moments.
 McTaggart explained that we already see "Molly dying on A Country Practice... every five years."

-McTaggart presents clips from Australian television programmes, adding humourous commentary, sometimes described as "savage" and "bitchy".
+McTaggart presents clips from Australian television programmes, adding humorous commentary, sometimes described as "savage" and "bitchy".
 Supporting information such as archived newspapers, academic papers and government reports are also used to contribute to a larger argument or discussion.
 McTaggart describes the series approach as "more of a video essay presenting a case".

 Episodes usually contain three or four unconnected subjects, and can include program reviews, discussion of TV scandals or industry incompetence, or the long-term cultural effects of TV.
 Episodes occasionally focus on single topics, such children's programming or depictions of police corruption.

 Episodes can take months to put together, as the research can include manually looking through newspapers on microfilm.